devopsdays-austin/runbooks/marketing_runbook.md

 # Marketing

-This

 ## Role description

 What does this role do?
 What are you primarily responsible for?
-This role is responsible for the image, branding, social media posts, and everything else that has to do with what an attendee or potential attendee see's or hears about DoD Austin.
+This role is responsible for the image, branding, social media posts, and everything else that has to do with what an attendee or potential attendee sees or hears about DoD Austin.

 ### General Tasks